kay-mw/portfolio/README.md

 if __name__ == '__main__':
     app.run(host='0.0.0.0', debug=True)
 ```
-I also used Jinja2 to insert variables from the API request file into the HTML file, which was primarily used to dynamically display the users results.
+I also used Jinja2 to insert variables from the API request file into the HTML file, which was primarily used to dynamically display the user's results.
 ```
 <div class="image-wrapper">
     <h2>Your Most Unpopular Take</h2>